ManiBAJPAI22/ZK-match/README.md

 #### Backend (Render/Railway/Heroku)
 1. Deploy to your preferred platform (Render recommended for free tier)
+2. **Important:** Include the generated keys in your deployment or generate them during deployment
-2. Set environment variables as needed
+3. Set environment variables as needed
-3. Update frontend API URL to point to your backend
+4. Update frontend API URL to point to your backend

 ## Architecture
 See `docs/ARCHITECTURE.md` for detailed diagrams, flowcharts, and developer notes.